unavailable-2374/Genome-Wide-Annotation-Pipeline/README.md

-# Zhou Lab @ AG IS Genome-Wide-annotation-pipeline
+# Zhou Lab @ AGIS Genome-Wide-annotation-pipeline
 This is a workflow that combines multiple software, mainly for whole genome annotation of eukaryotes.

 ## Requirements